-&lt;sup>9 The level equations work as an extension of the Hausman and Taylor (1981) formulation of the random effects model, which utilizes instrumentation.
+8 The level equations work as an extension of the Hausman and Taylor (1981) formulation of the random effects model, which utilizes instrumentation.
 Time-invariant variables correlated with the country effect are instrumented with time-varying variables uncorrelated with the country effect.
 However, we have no reason to suspect such a correlation in our model.

-$^{10}$ If we suspect that $\upsilon{it}$ is serially correlated, a Hansen J-test can be carried out to determine whether $\upsilon{it}$ is MA or AR multicolinearity.
-Using both levels and differences in our system estimations leads to lower power with higher standard errors and lower statistical significance.
+9 If we suspect that \mathcal{U}{it} is serially correlated, a Hansen J-test can be carried out to determine whether \mathcal{U}{it} is MA or AR.

-&lt;sup>11 This is used instead of a Difference-in-Sargan test since the Sargan statistic is not robust to heteroskedasticity or autocorrelation.
+10 This is used instead of a Difference-in-Sargan test since the Sargan statistic is not robust to heteroskedasticity or autocorrelation.